 Most schools of dental hygiene structure their programs so they last for approximately two years or four semesters.
 In credits, this is about 80 to 83 credit hours.
 In this two-year program, your education will be complete, filled with basic sciences and clinical dental hygiene courses.

-How Much Does Dental Hygienist Trade School Classes Cost?
+How Much Does this Education Cost?

 Community college costs much less than other institutions.
 Expect to pay much less for an AAS in dental hygiene.
 On average, you’ll pay between $205 and $210 per credit hour.